 Orotate + PRPP → OMP + PPi

-- The final reaction of the pathway is the decarboxylation of OMP by the OMP decarboxylase to form UMP this is an unusual reaction in that it requires no cofactors.
+- The final reaction of the pathway is the decarboxylation of OMP by the OMP decarboxylase to form UMP.
+It is an unusual reaction in that it requires no cofactors.

 OMP → UMP + CO2

-- The synthesis of UTP forms UMP done by phosphate exchange mechanism.
+- The synthesis of UTP forms UMP through the phosphate exchange mechanism.